Conveniently located 2 bedroom

 North Greenwich is the nearest Tube station where you can take Jubilee (Grey) Line to central London (West End, Bond Street, etc).
 To North Greenwich station take bus 129 (Stop E) or 422 (stop D) from East Greenwich Library.
-From North Greenwich station take 108 or 422 (stop B) and exit at Westcombe Police Station, or take 129 (stop C) and exit at Exit at East Greenwich Library.
+From North Greenwich station take 108 or 422 (stop B) and exit at Westcombe Hill Police Station, or take 129 (stop C) and exit at East Greenwich Library.

 - Going out: Night bus N1 leaves from Aldwych/Somerset House toward Thamesmead.
 Exit at East Greenwich Library stop (average journey time: 33min ).

 The O2, state-of-the-art concert arena, which also includes a music club, cinema, exhibition space, bars and restaurants is located by North Greenwich station.

 There is no parking, however there are several parking places nearby advertised for short-term rental at www.parkatmyhouse.com .